molevolworkshop/mole-logistics/tas-info/ta-note.md

 ## Set up/tear down evening social

 The past year we used the MBL club for social outings in the evenings.
-If using MBL club, alcohol needs to stay in MLB club.
+If using MBL club, alcohol needs to stay in MBL club.
 Drinks are not covered by MBL, so we have solicited dollars from folks (give big puppy-dog eyes towards senior faculty, they're often generous) to pay for alcohols.
+If needed, in the past we have made a sign with someone's venmo on it to put on/near the cooler, and made an announcement.

 ### Set up
 - Check snack  drinks (both NA and NNA) supply perhaps around dinner